Three years at 0.5%: how has the base rate hit banking?

 With no indication that the Bank of England is set to rise interest rates anytime soon, many banking customers will continue to face an uphill struggle to see their savings grow - unless they look for the best deal on a high-interest savings account, such as a fixed bond.

 Meanwhile, most bank accounts offer very little or no interest at all.
 However, there are other types of account which, although they don't pay interest, come with other benefits that may prove attractive for banking customers in the current climate.
-For example, some accounts can help you to budget for your monthly bills and enable you to keep an eye on your balance using SMS and online services, like the thinkmoney Personal Account.
+For example, some accounts can help you to budget for your monthly bills and enable you to keep an eye on your balance using SMS and online services, like the thinkmoney Managed Current Account.

 Quick and easy to apply